kolektiv/freya.docs/core/functions.rst

    let readPath =
        freya {
-           let! state = Freya.getState
+           let! state = Freya.State.get
            return state.Environment.["owin.RequestPath"] :?> string }

-We can see that we're using a computation expression method first here in ``Freya.getState`` (note the ``let!`` syntax).
+We can see that we're using a computation expression method first here in ``Freya.State.get`` (note the ``let!`` syntax).
 The state that we get back is simply our ``FreyaState``, within which we can access our basic OWIN *Environment*.
 From this we pull a value and cast it to a type that we (hopefully) know it inhabits.

-There are two related state methods in the ``Freya`` module, ``Freya.mapState`` and ``Freya.setState``.
+There are two related state methods in the ``Freya`` module, ``Freya.State.map`` and ``Freya.State.set``.
 They do exactly what you think they do -- applying a function over the state, and setting the state to a provided value respectively.

 Of course, anyone used to programming in a helpfully-typed language will be looking at this function with it's risky-looking string-based dictionary access and casting, and wondering whether there might not be a better way.
 Well in Freya there is (in our opinion at least).
 The next thing to talk about is :doc:`/core/lenses`...